Happy-Ferret/cafe/README.md

 Café
 ====

-Café (lit _coffee_) is a simple Lisp that compiles to Lua.
-Eventually, a backend for x86 assembly and JS will be added.
+Cáfe is a simple, dynamic Lisp-like language that compiles to Lua.
+It supports everything Lua has to offer and more.

+The language reference can be found under `doc/lang.md`, and auto-generated documentation of the libraries can be found under `doc/libs/`.